 DR. KLEVAY, COPPER, CHOLESTEROL AND CARDIOVASCULAR DISEASE

-This brought up a question by a Dr. Miller, MD regarding whether copper excess or copper deficiency causes high cholesterol.
+This article raised a question presented to me by a Dr. Miller, MD.
+The question is whether copper excess or copper deficiency causes high cholesterol.
 I had said copper excess is associated with high cholesterol, and it had caused confusion because Dr. Klevay says copper deficiency is the cause.
 Here is the answer I gave:

 You can read in my book on page 329 that atherosclerosis is a symptom associated with copper deficiency.
-Aneurisms is also listed there as another symptom of copper deficiency.
-I could add the others from the Klevay article - myocardial infarction, aortic fissures, glucose intolerance and so forth.
+Aneurysms are also listed there as another symptom of copper deficiency.
+I could add the others from the Klevay article - myocardial infarction, aortic fissures, valve problems and perhaps others.

 The reasons why copper is so important for cardiovascular health are given in the Klevay article referred to above.
 I will not repeat them except to say that copper is essentially required for connective tissue and smooth muscle integrity.

-As for cholesterol, it is a stress indicator with a complex metabolic pattern.
-It may be elevated for a variety of reasons.
-It is often high in the fast oxidizers who have what is now called Metabolic Syndrome or Syndrome X. The cause is not just copper deficiency.
-The copper imbalance is part of a whole syndrome, which stems from a diet high in carbohydrates which happen to be low in copper.
+As for cholesterol, it is a stress indicator and may be elevated for a variety of reasons.
+It is often high in fast oxidizers who have what is now called Metabolic Syndrome or Syndrome X. The cause is not just copper deficiency.
+The copper imbalance is part of a whole syndrome that often stems from a diet high in carbohydrates, stress, obesity and other factors.

 So there is no conflict.
 Copper deficiency - in the fast or the slow oxidizer metabolic type (yang or yin) is associated with cholesterol elevation.
 The slow oxidizer tends to have deficient available copper.
 When I said these people have copper toxicity, it is a situation in which the copper is not bioavailable, so they in essence may have symptoms of both deficiency and excess.